oklibs/oklibs/libs/oktest/README.md

 ### Multithreading

-With the libraries threading guarantees it is not (easily) possible to run test cases in parallel.
+With the libraries threading guarantees (assertions being allowed to run in different threads) it is not (easily) possible to run test cases in parallel.
 It is possible to implement a custom runner to run test cases in parallel and to not make use of the library's threading guarantees.
 This might be implemented as an optional feature in the future.